 So, why is your tomato plant turning black?
-Black spots on the tomato fruit itself can be caused by blossom end rot, buckeye rot, anthracnose, bacterial spot, or sunscald.
-Black spots on tomato leaves can be caused by early blight, late blight, bacterial speck, and sooty mold, among other things.
-Black spots on tomato stems can be caused by bacterial wilt, alternaria stem canker, or tomato pith necrosis.
+Black spots on tomato fruit are caused by blossom end rot, buckeye rot, anthracnose, bacterial spot, & sunscald.
+Black spots on tomato leaves are caused by early blight, late blight, bacterial speck, & sooty mold.
+Black spots on tomato stems are caused by bacterial wilt, alternaria stem canker, & tomato pith necrosis.

-Let’s examine the many causes of black spots on tomato plants, along with some ways you can prevent this from happening in your garden.
+In this article, we’ll examine the many causes of black spots on tomato plants.
+We’ll also give some ideas for ways you can prevent this from happening in your garden.

 Why Is My Tomato Plant Turning Black On The Fruit?

-There are many different causes of black spots on tomato fruit: nutrient deficiency, bacteria, viruses, and mold are all possible reasons.
+There are many different causes of black spots on tomato fruit, including:

 For more information, check out this article from Wikipedia on calcium deficiency and blossom end rot.